3drobotics/solodevguide/book/starting-utils.md

 ## Installation

-This section shows how to call the `solo-utils` to install other important development tools.
-(You must first connect to the Internet, as demonstrated in the previous section.)
+This section documents using *Solo CLI* to install various development tools.
+You must first connect to the Internet, as demonstrated in the previous section.

 ### Install *smart* repositories